serverless/blog/posts/2018-01-11-serverless-app-for-long-running-process-with-fargate-and-lambda.md

 [Icon: Fargate + Lambda + Serverless Framework = Bliss]

 **TL;DR** In this article, I will show you how to create an end-to-end serverless application to extract thumbnails from video files.
 Since processing video files is a long-running process, we will use a Docker container to do the processing.
 The container will extract the thumbnail and upload the image to an S3 bucket.
 The container will be managed by AWS Fargate.
-All of the functionallity will be triggered from AWS Lambda functions and contained within a serverless application written with the [Serverless Framework](https://serverless.com/framework/).
+All of the functionality will be triggered from AWS Lambda functions and contained within a serverless application written with the [Serverless Framework](https://serverless.com/framework/).

-Still excited, read on...
+Still excited?
+Read on...

 ## Overview

 With the [execution time limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) of the AWS Lambda platform, there are a lot of use cases involving long-running processes that are hard to implement.
-But, serverless computing offers zero-admin of infrastructure, pay-per-execution and auto-scaling capabilities that are hard to ignore.
+That said, serverless computing offers zero-admin of infrastructure, pay-per-execution and auto-scaling capabilities that are hard to ignore.

-AWS recently announced [AWS Fargate](https://aws.amazon.com/fargate/) to bridge that gap.
+AWS recently announced [AWS Fargate](https://aws.amazon.com/fargate/) to bridge this gap.

 > AWS Fargate is a technology that allows you to use containers as a fundamental compute primitive without having to manage the underlying compute instances.